National Lifeguard certification is Canada's professional

 effective lifeguard scanning techniques and observation skills in

 ability to recognize situations in which early lifeguard

 - *Missing person: Demonstrate an effective

-search of the aquatic facility for a missing person as both a
+search of the surf beach for a missing person as both a member and

 - Victim management